GeetanjaliWadhwa/SQL-Olympics/README.md

 6. find players who won gold medal in summer and winter olympics both.
 7. find players who won gold, silver and bronze medal in a single olympics. print player name along with year.
 8. find players who have won gold medals in consecutive 3 summer olympics in the same event .
 Consider only olympics 2000 onwards.
 Assume summer olympics happens every 4 year starting 2000. print player name

+# My Solution:

+Attached a txt file with SQL queries for each mentioned questions.